-How to make Hoya Grow faster: Hoyas are beautiful plants that add beauty to balconies.
-They are blissful to the eyes and attract happy feelings in the home.
+Hoyas are beautiful plants that add beauty to balconies, they are blissful to eyes and attracts happy feelings in the home.

-Hoya plant care requires patience; it needs a considerable amount of time to grow to its full potential.
+Hoya plant care requires patience, but most of all it needs considerable amount of time to grow to its full potential.

 While there are no shortcuts to growing Hoyas, there are some things you can do to help your Hoya leaves get fuller.